Backup158/Backup158.github.io/Darktide_Mod_Managers.md

 Used with manual installation.

 Like AML, but it's a the product of a hand-crafted list.
 The order is based off what the mod authors wrote in the descriptions, as read by a human.
-It also checks for obsolete mods (typically ones that have been integrated into the game or got renamed in later versions), and this list is also maintained by a human.
+The benefits over an automated system are:
+- It can check for obsolete mods
+    - Integrated into the game
+    - Old versions have a different name
+- Handling strange edge cases, such as noting that while Scoreboard officially requires Animation Events, it functions 99% fine without it.

+You run this script every time you add/remove a mod.
+You can then do whatever you want with the load order afterwards.

-As long as it works, it's a more advanced version of AML for manual modding.
-The main downside is that it relies on the developer to continue updating it.
+As long as it's updated, it's a more advanced version of AML for manual modding.
+The main downside is that its single point of failure is relying on one developer to continue updating it.
 Currently, this effectively isn't a downside, since xsSplater is and has been active for a long time.
 However, if he has issues due to unforseen events in the future, it may be complicated to maintain this.

 # Mod Organizer 2
 Mod Organizer 2 can be downloaded from [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/6194) or [GitHub](https://github.com/ModOrganizer2/modorganizer/releases/latest).
 While Darktide isn't officially supported by MO2, there is a [community plugin](https://www.nexusmods.com/warhammer40kdarktide/mods/492) by Nyvrak and Merioni.